-For protection of the river environment and your safety, observe these regulations when floating the river and on private land along the Rio Grande Wild and Scenic River.
+For protection of the river environment and your safety, observe these regulations when floating the river and on private land along the Rio Grande Wild & Scenic River.

 Each person shall have a wearable U.S. Coast Guard approved personal flotation device (PFD) which is properly fitted, in serviceable condition, and immediately accessible while on the river.
-Type I, III, or V PFD's are required for Santa Elena, Mariscal, and the Lower Canyons.
+Each group shall carry an extra type I, III, or V PFD (lifejacket).
+Type I, III, or V PFDs are required for Santa Elena, Mariscal, and the Lower Canyons.
 PFDs must be worn in Class II or greater difficulty whitewater.
 PFDs are recommended but are not required for people floating the river on inner tubes.

 Each vessel shall carry an extra paddle or oar; kayaks shall have an extra paddle per party.

 No vessels shall carry more than a safe load (in persons or total weight) considering type of craft, intended use area, and water and weather conditions.